shopware/docs/products/extensions/b2b-suite/guides/example-plugins/README.md

 # Example Plugins

-## General

-Our documentation provides several example plugins on how to extend the B2B Suite.
-In the following, you can find a list with further descriptions:
+Here is a list of example plugins with descriptions to extend the B2B Suite:

 | Plugin                                 | Description                                                                                            |
 |----------------------------------------|--------------------------------------------------------------------------------------------------------|